ala-garbaa-pro/super-fast-prompt/README.md

 # Press F5 in VS Code to launch the extension in debug mode
 ```

+## Publishing to Marketplace

+See the [Publishing Guide](#how-to-publish-to-vs-code-marketplace) section at the end of this README for complete instructions on publishing this extension to the VS Code marketplace.

 ## Release Notes

 ### 0.0.1

 Initial release of Super Fast Prompts:

 - Category management
 - Prompt creation, editing, and deletion
 - Copy to clipboard functionality